MACPHERSON Duncan

 Born 20 Sept.
 1924 in Toronto.

-Macpherson from a very young age was interested in cartooning but was discouraged by his parents who wanted him to enter the family textile business.
-In 1941 and seventeen years he joined the Royal Canadian Air Force and was shipped overseas to England where he packed bombs.
+Macpherson from a very young age was interested in visual art but was discouraged by his parents who wanted him to enter the family textile business.
+In 1941 at seventeen years he joined the Royal Canadian Air Force and was shipped overseas to England where he packed bombs.
 In his spare time he took art courses and studied British political cartooning.
-Before the war ended he won a prize for an RCAF poster showing a stick of bombs coming out of the bomb bay.
+As a result, before the war ended, he won a prize for his RCAF poster showing a stick of bombs coming out of the bomb bay.

-When in 1958, Pierre Berton left Maclean’s to join the Star [Toronto], he talked Macpherson into coming with him.
+When in 1958, Pierre Berton left Maclean’s to join the Star [Toronto], he talked Macpherson into joining that paper as well.
 At first Macpherson was hesitant.
-He had studied the great British editorial cartoonists James Gillray and David Low and had become, to put it in his words, “quite convinced I didn’t think that way.
-They had something to say Anything I had to say was just a personal beef.
+He had studied the great British editorial cartoonists James Gillray and David Low and had become, to put it in his words, “… quite convinced I didn’t think that way.
+They had something to say.
+Anything I had to say was just a personal beef.
 I had no great social conscience then and I don’t now.”
 [1973] (4).
-Macpherson was non-partisian.
+Macpherson was non-partisan.
 “I’m simply against wrongness in public life.”
 (243).
-Perhaps that is why he became our greatest cartoonist.

 He accepted the job as editorial cartoonist at the Star at a starting salary of $11,000 per year which made him probably the highest paid cartoonist working in Canada at the time – an amazing introduction for someone who was till then first and foremost an illustrator.
 It was a wage well spent.
 Macpherson’s popularity soared although at the start readers didn’t quite know how to take him.
 According to Beland Honderich the Star’s publisher, “The first reaction to Macpherson’s cartoons was that they were cruel.
 People had never seen this type of cartooning in Canada.
 They weren’t prepared for it.”
 (148)

-He retired from the Star in April 25, 1993 and died May 3, 1993 at the age of 68 years.
+He retired from the Star 25 April 1993 and died 3 May 1993 at the age of 68 years.
 He had been diagnosed three months earlier with pancreatic cancer.

 WORK: